-To apply for a place at Bolsover Church of England Junior School, parents should initially contact the Local Authority (Derbyshire County Council) on 01629 533190 or make an application on their website here.
+To apply for a place at Bolsover Church of England Junior School, parents and carers should initially contact the Local Authority (Derbyshire County Council) on 01629 533190 or make an application on their website here.

 Derbyshire County Council administers and allocates all school places in this local authority area, subject to the Admissions Criteria for this school.